Related Links

 • Gold, and the proper karatage.
 For example: 14-kt Gold

-3. To make your bacterial lawns, you will need to work in a sterile environment.
+2. To make your bacterial lawns, you will need to work in a sterile environment.
 Work next to a lighted Bunsen burner, but be careful around the flame.
 If you have long hair, tie it back.
 Do not wear flowing sleeves, and avoid reaching across the flame.
+If a Bunsen burner is not available, work next to a lit candle.

-4. After you've spread all your agar plates, wait 5 minutes for the surface of the plates to dry.
+3. After you have spread E. coli on the agar plates, wait 5 minutes for the surface of the plates to dry.
 Remember, keep the plates covered.

-5. Now you're ready to place the jewelry on the plates.
+4. Now you are ready to place the jewelry on the plates.

 1. Do not add anything to the Control plate.

-2. Put on a fresh pair of latex glove.
-Add the corresponding piece of jewelry to each of the plates labeled: Gold, and Non-gold.
+2. Put on a fresh pair of disposable gloves.
+Add the corresponding piece of jewelry to each of the plates labeled: Gold, Gold plated, and Non-gold.

 • Each piece of jewelry should be placed in the middle of the corresponding plate.